 I’ve recently had to deal with people knowingly lying with some people at work.
 These people aren’t liars, I wouldn’t define them that way, but when people are scared of what the truth really is, its easy to lie despite the damning effects it might have on others (me).
 I think this is when people knowingly lie the most; when the pressure is on and there is just too much to at stake; they hold on to the lie as if they are hanging on for dear life.
 I don’t have much to say about this but I suspect that most people, most of the time, are not knowingly lying.

-Its ignorance that makes us liars most of the time.
+Its ignorance that makes liars out of us most of the time.
 Honesty implies access to the truth which we seldom have.
 I remember a professor once, when talking about how to write surveys and questions for social research, telling us, “if you want to know what someone really thinks, the worst thing you can do is ask them.”
 The statement was likely somewhat tongue in cheek but it was a profound statement nonetheless.
 What she meant is, most people don’t know what they really think.

 I have another little story (I may have told this one before).
 When I was a kid I did my job at annoying my older sisters quite well.
 One day my sister was in front of the mirror plucking her eyebrows.
 I gave her a puzzled look and said, “who the hell cares about eyebrows!?”
 And she explained to me that while I might not notice a woman’s eyebrows, it makes a difference on how attractive I think her face is.
 When we look at someone’s face what makes it attractive?
 Most of us don’t think about it (women probably do more cause of make-up) but all the little features that make up a face count whether we know it or not.
 So while I didn’t know I thought girls eye brows or high cheek bones made her pretty, I knew what faces were pretty.